RichardScottOZ/pyBacktrack/docs/pybacktrack_backtrack.rst

 add these to your drill site file as ``RiftStartAge`` and ``RiftEndAge`` attributes, and then run backtrack again.

 .. note:: In pyBacktrack version 1.4 if the ``RiftStartAge`` and ``RiftEndAge`` attributes are not specified in your drill site file then
-          they are obtained implicitly from the builtin rift start/end time grids (see :ref:`pybacktrack_continental_subsidence`), so an error message is unlikely to be generated when your drill site file is on *continental* crust.
+          they are obtained implicitly from the built-in rift start/end time grids (see :ref:`pybacktrack_continental_subsidence`), so an error message is unlikely to be generated when your drill site file is on *continental* crust.

 .. _pybacktrack_present_day_tectonic_subsidence: